mozilla/pkipolicy/rootstore/policy.md

 each such name having its ownership validated according to section 3.2.2.4 of the [Baseline Requirements][BRs].

-Instead of complying with the prior paragraph, subordinate CA certificates issued before 22nd June 2017 may, until 15th November 2017, comply with the following paragraph.
-Such intermediate certificates must be revoked, or be publicly disclosed and audited, by 15th April 2018.

-If the certificate includes the id-kp-emailProtection extended key usage, then all end-entity certificates MUST only include e-mail addresses or mailboxes that the issuing CA has confirmed (via technical and/or business controls) that the subordinate CA is authorized to use.

 #### 5.3.2 Publicly Disclosed and Audited ####

 We recognize that technically constraining subordinate CA